 - Online students

-Seek out models who:
+Seek out models who describe the following:

 - Adhere to the Honor Code in their personal life.